Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Effects of Viewing Angle

 \section{Effects of Viewing Angle}

 The observed viewing angle can have significant effects on what information can be reliably inferred from observation.
 The most salient effect is the inclination of the system towards or away from the observer.
-This readily affects the observable structure of the galaxy (i.e., edge-on versus face-on) as well as the relative strengths of various velocity components (e.g., rotational velocity is easier to measure in highly inclined disks, while vertical velocities are easier to measure in less inclined disks).
+This effect is well known in how it can affect the observable structure of the galaxy (i.e., edge-on versus face-on) \cite[e.g.][]{burstein91} as well as line of sight velocity contributions of various velocity components (e.g., rotational velocity is easier to measure in highly inclined disks, while vertical velocities are easier to measure in less inclined disks) \citep{rogstad74,wong04,teodoro15-3dbarolo}.
 The observed position angle versus the direction of the misalignment is of particular importance when considering misaligned gas, as is seen in the outer disks of many of our systems, as well as their CGMs.
-In this section, we discuss specifically how these effects relate to the observed spatial scales on the sky and their consequences for observability in interferometric studies, as well as how these misaligned features may manifest dynamically at a variety of viewing angles with Blizzard and Tempest as case studies.
+In this section, we discuss specifically how these effects relate to the observed spatial scales on the sky and their consequences for observability in interferometric studies, as well as how these misaligned features manifest dynamically at a variety of viewing angles with Blizzard and Tempest as case studies.

 For this section, we discuss two viewing angles: inclination (i) and position angle (PA).
 The inclination angle describes the tilt of the disk towards or away from the observer, with a value of $i=90$\textdegree~corresponding to an edge-on view, and a value of $i=0$\textdegree~corresponding to a face-on view.
 In a coordinate system with the z-axis defined by the rotational axis of the disk, this inclination angle is equivalent to the pitch of the system.
-The position angle describes the rotation around the the z-axis, equivalent to the yaw of the system.
+The position angle describes the rotation around the z-axis, equivalent to the yaw of the system.
 In a cylindrically symmetric system, this position angle would have little to no effect.
 In systems with misaligned extended disks and CGMs, the position angle can affect the projected spatial scale and observed dynamics, as discussed below.
 These angles can be visualized in the projections on the top and right of Fig.~\ref{fig:angular_dependence}.